holochain-gym/holochain-gym.github.io/docs/concepts/validation-rules.md

 Here you can see a network of 10 agents with 1 malicious node (marked with 😈).

-In this `Dna` there is one validation rule: anyone can create posts, but only the author can update their own posts.
+In this `Dna` there is only one validation rule: **anyone can create posts, but only the author can update their own posts**.

 In this scenario our malicious agent will try to update a post created by another agent, which is not allowed.
 Let's see what happens when you click "Run".